-Syaru Shirley Lin is a member of the founding faculty of the master’s program in global political economy at the Chinese University of Hong Kong and teaches in the Department of Politics at the University of Virginia.
-She offers courses on theories of international political economy and cross-Strait relations at both universities.
-Her book, Taiwan’s China Dilemma: Contested Identities and Multiple Interests in Taiwan’s Cross-Strait Economic Policy, was published by Stanford University Press in 2016.
-Professor Lin graduated cum laude from Harvard College and earned her masters in international public affairs and Ph.D. in politics and public administration at the University of Hong Kong.
+Syaru Shirley Lin is Compton Visiting Professor in World Politics at the Miller Center of Public Affairs at the University of Virginia.
+She also teaches at the Chinese University of Hong Kong, Tsinghua University in Beijing and National Chengchi University in Taipei.
+Her book, Taiwan’s China Dilemma: Contested Identities and Multiple Interests in Taiwan’s Cross-Strait Economic Policy, was published by Stanford University Press in 2016 and in Chinese in 2019.
+Her current research project is focused on the challenges facing East Asian economies in the high-income trap.
+Her commentaries frequently appear in both English and Chinese media.
+She graduated cum laude from Harvard College and earned her masters in international public affairs and Ph.D. in politics and public administration from the University of Hong Kong.

 Theories of International Political Economy

 M.A. and Ph.D.
 The University of Hong Kong

 Syaru Shirley Lin is currently a Compton Visiting Professor of World Politics at Miller Center of Public Affairs